Healthy diet guidelines for eating a healthy diet Advanced Healthy Diet Guidelines

 Advanced Healthy Diet Guidelines

 What seems to be of critical importance to good nutrition is the need to keep the ratio of plant to animal foods at a high level.
-For Westerners, this means a switch from using foods from animal sources as the center of their meals, to using them, on a reduced basis.
+For Westerners, this means a switch from using foods from animal sources as the center of their meals, to using them as a side dish, or even as a condiment.

 The basic premise is variety, balance and moderation.